int19h/jbomohi/dict/sei'au/comments.md

 choice even makes a lot of sense; on the other hand, it can be problematic if one actually wants an empty function.

+## 2015-12-26T04:14:15Z — krtisfranks (comment 2662)

+Counting Days

+Pretend that it is Wednesday evening.
+You make arrangements with your friend to meet "in two days", but by context you both know that you do not mean exactly forty-eight hours from now  (which would be in the evening) but sometime reasonable on the upcoming Friday.
+A correct way to express this notion is to use "{sei'au}" with the function being the ceiling function and then filling the altered terbri with the sumti meaning 'li re' (which specifies the number of days).